-Vulnerability Vulnerability Consequence Risk Owner erforms relatively poorly I to other authorities.
+Vulnerability Trigger Consequence Risk Owner Economic development and employment is very important, particularly in the current economic climate.
+The Council needs to be able to provide opportunities for economic development and employment (especially youth employment) in the District. erforms relatively poorly I to other authorities.
 Unable to secure sufficient opportunities Local area and people lose out Insufficient inward investment Impact on economic vitality of area Loss of revenue Colleen O'Boyle Existing Controls/actions to address risk Effectivenes controls/act Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work has commenced on an updated Economic Development Strategy.
+Report to September Cabinet seeking four new posts.
 Resources in this a not yet been increa with the greater sig it now has. sed in line Completion of Strategy and allocation of appropriate resources.
+Recruitment of experienced staff.
 Colleen O'Boyle Growth in NDR tax base and employment opportunities.
 Council to be viewed as punching above its weight.
 Monthly 30 September 2014 - target date for completion of strategy.

 Vulnerability Trigger Consequence Risk Owner The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised.
-I by the Council ends up in iate hands.
+Data held by the Council ends up in inappropriate hands.
 Breach of corporate governance Increased costs and legal implications Reputation damaged Bob Palmer Existing Controls/actions to address risk Effectivenes controls/acti Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences Rollout of a Data Protection elearning module commenced Jan 2014, for completion by officers every two years.
-Data Protection to form part of Member induction from May 2014, with requirement to confirm acceptance of the Council's DP policy.
+Data Protection formed part of Member induction from May 2014, with requirement to confirm acceptance of the Council's DP policy.
 Generally effective with only minor laps 2013/14.
 Maintain GCSx compliance and system controls.
 Consolidation of Data Protection and Freedom of Information work in one area.
 Bob Palmer No data loss or system downtime due to unauthorised access of EFDC systems or data.
 Continued security of personal data held by the Council in accordance with the Data Protections Act 1998.
 Quarterly None

 Vulnerability Trigger Consequence Risk Owner The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
 Following the consolidation into four directorates plans need to be updated and changes in responsibilities confirmed.
-Unable to respond effectively to a business continuity incident (e.g IT virus/flu pandemic) Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions • • • • • • • • • • • • • • • • • • • Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
+Unable to respond effectively to a business continuity incident (e.g IT virus/flu pandemic) Services Possible I Staff abse Hardship Council or Derek Macnab Existing Controls/actions to address risk Effectiveness of controls/actions • Responsibility for action Critical success factors and measures Review frequency Key date Most services already have business continuity plans in place and a separate flu pandemic plan has been developed.
 The effectiveness of is assessed periodic through test and ex cally Both corporate and service business continuity plans are being updated.
 Implementation of Cabinet approved measures to enhance the resilience of ICT Derek Macnab Having plans in place which are proved fit for purpose either by events or external scrutiny.
 Quarterly None